untwisted/untwisted/README.md

 core.gear.mainloop()
 ~~~

-The SuperSocket class is a socket with event emitter methods.
-When a given socket is ready for
-reading or writing then a READ or WRITE event are emitted.
+When a given socket is ready for reading or writing then a READ or WRITE event are emitted.

 Events can be spawned from event handles thus allowing different parts of an application to raise
 new events.
 Events can be any kind of Python objects, strings, integers etc.